zowe/zowe-cli-version-controller/docs/JenkinsPipeline.md

   - This allows the template steps to call well-structured scripts on the project.

 - Handle Zowe CLI/imperative builds
-  - Zowe requires npm tag `@<imperative-git-branch-name>` so builds of the protected branches should always install and save to the package json this version.
+  - Zowe requires npm tag `@<imperative-git-branch-name>` so builds of the protected branches should always install and save to the package json of this version.
   - We need to do npm install then npm install imperative@tag --save and commit that before publishing when in protected branches.
   - This implies that the biweekly builds have knowledge about both builds and first builds imperative then Zowe CLI.